developerxm/readingapp2/README.md

+# This project is meant to help improve reading, and literacy skills among english readers.
+54% of americans are functionally illiterate, meaning most people don't read, or comprhend above a 6th grade level.
+This is to 'gameify' reading, and bring back the joy of learning.

 # Antigravity Literacy App

 A mobile application built with Expo and React Native to help users improve their reading and literacy skills.